 Every man should own a Navy Blue Sport Coat/Blazer.
 This allows you to quickly toggle from casual to business casual in no time.
 This is a great travel accessory / clothing item to add to your travel kit.

-The Rest – a catch-all of business travel tips
+The Rest: a catch-all of tips when you travel for business

 1. Skip the airport souvenir shop.
 Shop local instead.